 The Computer Resource Centers offer students a wide variety of resources including Internet access, wireless laptop workstations, over 50 software packages, headphones, USB connections, scanners, high powered printers and Macs.
-More information about the Computer Resource Center may be found at https://www.pace.edu/its/its-service-areas/computer-labs
+More information about the Computer Resource Center may be found online.